We tested how tree cover affected reproductive habitat selection by adult dragonflies and survival of larvae at the Koffler Scientific Reserve (KSR).

 Canopy cover over aquatic mesocosms limited the arrival of adult dragonflies but did not affect larval survival (French and McCauley 2018).
 This limited attraction by adults is likely the cause of previously observed patterns of low larval dragonfly diversity in closed habitats (McCauley et al. 2008).

-Aquatic mesocosms situated under artificial shading ("open" and "closed") at KSR.
-The white netting was removed before experiments. © Sarah K. French 2013.
+Aquatic mesocosms under artificial shading ("open" and "closed").
+The white netting was removed before experiments. © S. French (2013).

-We examined whether forests or forest edges imposed a barrier on the movement of adult dragonflies at small scales.
-Research was conducted at Koffler Scientific Reserve.
-See French and McCauley (2019).
+We examined whether forests or forest edges impeded the movement of adult dragonflies at small scales at the KSR.

 When released at forest edges, more dragonflies flew towards fields than forests.
 However, there were species-specific responses to forests in terms of movement and flight times.
-Open environments such as fields therefore likely facilitate the movement of dragonflies at small and large scales, but forests may not be complete barriers for movement.
+Open environments such as fields likely facilitate the movement of dragonflies at small and large scales, but forests may not be complete barriers for movement (French and McCauley 2019).

 When released at a forest edge, Leucorrhinia intacta individuals (black abdomen and thorax) were less likely to take flight than a Sympetrum species (red abdomen and thorax).
-Across species, dragonflies flew more towards fields than forests when released at a forest edge © Sarah K. French 2019 and published online by John Wiley and Sons.
+Across species, dragonflies flew more towards fields than forests when released at a forest edge. © S. French (2019) and published online by John Wiley and Sons.

-The influence of landscape matrix conditions on the recovery of larval dragonfly communities following a drought.
-In collaboration with researchers through the Edwin S. George Reserve.
+The influence of modern local conditions versus historical and modern landscape conditions on modern larval dragonfly communities.
+In collaboration with researchers through the Edwin S. George Reserve (ESGR).